22 Best Barbecue Side Dishes

 Cooked with a combination of melted butter and spices and then topped with cilantro, fresh lime juice, and cotija cheese, these corn ribs will be a tasty addition to your BBQ repertoire.

-Also, the great thing with these corn ribs is you can smoke them alongside other dishes to save time.
+Also, the great thing about these corn ribs is you can smoke them alongside other dishes to save time.

 Recipe: BBQ Corn Ribs